aflin/rampart/docs/source/sql1.rst

 Features Unique to Texis
 """"""""""""""""""""""""

 Before exploring the specifications, here are some features that are unique to Texis.

 Zero Latency Insert
 """""""""""""""""""

 When a record is added or updated within a Texis table it is available for retrieval immediately.
 This includes documents with fields that have a fulltext index on them.
 Optimization of fulltext documents is automatic, so there is no need to write maintenance code.

 Variable Sized Records
 """"""""""""""""""""""

 Like many databases, Texis allows fields with variable length text.
 The ``varchar`` field is set with a suggested size, but is efficiently managed regardless of the amount of text added.
 In Texis, any variable sized field can contain up to one gigabyte.

 Indirect Fields
 """""""""""""""

 Indirect fields are byte fields that exist as real files within the file system.
 This field type is usually used when you are creating a database that is managing a collection of files on the server (like word processing files for instance).
 They can also be used when the one gigabyte limitation of fields is too small.
 Texis can use indirect fields that point to your files anywhere on the file system and optionally can manage them under the database.
-Since files may contain any amount of any kind of data indirect fields may be used to store arbitrarily large binary objects.
+Since files may contain any amount of any kind of data, indirect fields may be used to store arbitrarily large binary objects.
 These Binary Large OBjects are often called BLOBs in other RDBMSes.
 However in Texis the ``indirect`` type is distinct from ``blob``/``blobz``.
 While each ``indirect`` field is a separate external file, all of a table’s ``blob``/``blobz`` fields are stored together in one ``.blb`` file adjacent to the ``.tbl`` file.
 Thus, ``indirect`` is better suited to externally-managed files, or data in which nearly every row’s field value is very large.
 The ``blob`` (or compressed ``blobz``) type is better suited to data that may often be either large or small, or which Texis can manage more easily (e.g.  faster access, and automatically track changes for index updates).
 The ``indirect``/``blob``/``blobz`` type fields have the additional benefit of storing data that is indexed, but not often retrieved, which reduces the main table file size and improves file system caching.

 Variable Length Index Keys
 """"""""""""""""""""""""""

 Typical English language contains words of extremely variant length.
 Texis minimizes the overhead of storing these words in an index.
 Traditional Btrees have fixed length keys, so we invented a variable length key Btree in order to minimize our overhead while not limiting the maximum length of a key.

 Advantages of Variable Length Fields and Btrees
 """""""""""""""""""""""""""""""""""""""""""""""